Library Comprehensive Content Strategy

 The core communities of the Library are the teachers, researchers and students of the University.
 As a major research library the collections will inspire scholarly research beyond the institution.
 The Library will also support alumni of the University and the wider communities of the city and region of Sheffield.

 These communities are not homogeneous and consist of individuals from diverse disciplinary, social and cultural backgrounds.
 The Library will recognise this difference in how it supplies, collects and manages content.
+We will strive to balance the needs of our communities and be open in our communication with them.

 To achieve our strategic objectives, in support of digital education and open research, we work in partnership with sector partners, consortia, research funders and community groups.